 Today, more customers are beginning to take advantage of cloud technologies, leading more and more integrators to offer cloud services in one form or another.
 As a result of increasing demand, systems integrators are starting to realize the benefits this digital transformation can have on the end-user experience.
 Subsequently, they’re crafting service offerings that include everything from device components to analytics and professional services that create an as-a-Service business model.

 According to Andreas Pettersson, CEO of Arcules, a video cloud surveillance IoT solution provider, video-based services are essential to this ecosystem.
-ABI Research reports that video surveillance professional services will generate worldwide revenues of $12 billion in 2023.
+The Business Research Company reports that the VSaaS market is expected to grow at a CAGR of 16.6 percent to reach $7.4 billion by 2027.
 This growth sets the stage for integrators and managed service providers (MSPs) to expand their businesses.

 Must-Have Video Surveillance as a Service Features

 To successfully make Video Surveillance as a Service (VSaaS) a part of your business, you need to offer a solution that benefits your customers and your business.

 Pettersson says that VSaaS offerings that deliver ease of management and streamlined end-user experiences are the most beneficial.
 “These services should be as easy to use as an app on your smartphone, which is why they are ideal for a small to medium-sized (SMB) enterprise environment.
 Because these customers most likely do not have an IT or security staff to lean on for support, ease of use and an intuitive user interface are critical,” he says.